Snowflake-Labs/terraform-provider-snowflake/docs/resources/account_parameter.md

   Resource used to manage current account parameters.
 For more information, check parameters documentation https://docs.snowflake.com/en/sql-reference/parameters.
 ---

-!> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
-We do not expect significant changes in it before the V1.
-We will welcome any feedback and adjust the resource if needed.
-Any errors reported will be resolved with a higher priority.
-We encourage checking this resource out before the V1 release.
-Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v0990--v01000) to use it.
+!> **Caution: Preview Feature** This feature is considered a preview feature in the provider, regardless of the state of the resource in Snowflake.
+We do not guarantee its stability.
+It will be reworked and marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add the relevant feature name to `preview_features_enabled field` in the [provider configuration](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs#schema).
+Please always refer to the [Getting Help](https://github.com/Snowflake-Labs/terraform-provider-snowflake?tab=readme-ov-file#getting-help) section in our Github repo to best determine how to get help for your questions.

 -> **Note** This resource does not support all account parameters.
 The supported ones are listed below.
 This feature gap will be addressed in future releases.